-- Have passing scores on file on all parts of an assessment test, if not exempt. - Have no holds on record (Admissions, Library, Parking, Financial Aid, etc.). - Are a returning VC student or a transfer student who has completed the application process one week prior to registration. - Are in good academic standing not on scholastic probation.
+- Passing scores on file on all parts of an assessment test, if not exempt. - No holds on record (Admissions, Library, Parking, Financial Aid, etc.). - A returning VC student or a transfer student who has completed the application process one week prior to registration. - In good academic standing not on scholastic probation.